nickarocho/play-among-the-stars/readme.md

 # Play Among the Stars

 This is the final result of a 3-hour creative coding interview.
-The prompt
+The prompt was to "pick an object in the real world which speaks to you and bring it to life using HTML, CSS, and JavaScript".

 ![Comparison](https://i.imgur.com/E9H2F8P.jpg)